CogDisResLab/krsa_template-msfix/HOWTO.md

    Thus, it becomes important to find out this information and set up the correct comparisons in this report.

-   For this reason, it is recommended to run the report chunk by chunk until the *Group Comparison* chunk.
+   For this reason, we recommend running the report chunk by chunk until the *Group Comparison* chunk.

    This should give you the variable `groups` which has the extracted group